 Trustees are appointed by the Prime Minister and work within laws made by Parliament and directions given by Government.
 Their decisions about individual applications and matters of policy are made independently.

-- Potential threats to the heritage of the UK to which NHMF might be best placed to respond
+- potential threats to the heritage of the UK, which NHMF might be best placed to respond to

-- Opinions and formal advice from experts and other agencies
+- opinions and formal advice from experts and other agencies

-- The priorities for funding from a rang
+- the priorities for funding